riscvarchive/riscv-code-size-reduction/README.md

 - smaller instruction sequences to jump to distant addresses
 - smaller instruction sequences to load/store to distant addresses
 - smaller instruction sequences to load 32-bit constants
+- load/store multiple
+  - specified as a register list, or as base register and register count?
+  - what's best for the compiler? base + count could probably fit in a 16-bit encoding

 From Anders Lindgren: